Farshadhn/SimpleExpenseManagement/README.md

 ## Features
 - Using internal Automapper help you to map your models without defining any profilers.
-You can also create special profiler where ever you want
+You can also create a special profiler where ever you want
 - It supports Auto Database Migration.
 You do not need to define Dbsets or any thing retlated to it.
-- Generic CRUD is supported in service and controll level.
+- Generic CRUD is supported in service and control level.
-- By using Blazor and .Net, we can share our data models throughout your API and UI and even mobile phone.
+- By using Blazor and .Net, we can share our data models throughout the API, UI and even mobile applications.
 - Identity is supported for authorization and authentication.
-- In blazor, By using reflection, any models can be translated to a simple form to insert new data.
+- By using reflection in Blazor, any models can be translated to a simple form to insert new data.
 You can even Set its label or input size.
-- In blazor, By using reflection, any models can be translated to a simple grid to show inserted data.
+- By using reflection in Blazor, any models can be translated to a simple grid to show inserted data.
 You can set column's size.
 - JTW Token is supported.